 So, if you are a skier and a Futuro fan what could be better that the Hotel Tarelka?
 You can get more information about the hotel on the Dombai.info website or maybe you just need to call that travel agent of yours.

-Location note: As you may have noticed the Google Maps imagery for the location is basically nothing; hopefully at the next update they will have some much improved imagery to use.
+As far as the location itself goes you may have noticed the Google Maps imagery for the location is basically nothing; hopefully at the time of some future update there will be later imagery to use.
 In the meantime though it is not possible to confirm the precise location of the Futuro using Google Maps it is reasonable to assume the co-ordinates quoted are accurate.
-They were sourced from the reputable site World Architecture Map.org and are confirmed by the placement of several Panoramio images on Google Maps as well as information in several articles and blogs by people who have stayed at the Hotel Tarelka
+They were sourced from the reputable site World Architecture Map.org and are confirmed by the placement of several Panoramio images on Google Maps as well as information in several articles and blogs by people who have stayed at the Hotel Tarelka.